jywu20/Notes/Linguistics/English/CGEL.md

 This is a reading note of CGEL (Quirk 1985), with some commentaries with regard to its implication in generali linguistics.

-# Terms and definitions

-We first do a brief sketch of the description framework of CGEL.
-Many terms have [different meanings](../methodology/morphosyntax-points.md#note-on-terminology) in descriptive grammar and in formal generative grammar, and from the terminology used we can also see how authors organize the grammar.

-- The **verb phrase** means the predicate complex, not [V O] (see Sec.
-2.3) Though the generative [ Aux1 [ Aux2 ... ] ] analysis can also be seen in, for example, Fig. 3.21
-- But the **predicate** means V plus O, while in basic linguistic theory (BLT), *predicate* means *verb phrase*
-- The term **preposition phrase** is used, as opposed to Dixon's advice.
-But now I find Dixon's argument is interesting and persuasive, because in a clause "I was in that house yesterday", obviously the copula complement is "in that house" as a whole, and by no means I am exactly that house.
-Well, Dixon may argue that [that house] is in a locative case, similar to Latin locative ablative, and the structure of the sentence is
-  > was<sub>copula, past tense</sub> I<sub>CS</sub> [in that house]<sub>Locative</sub>

-  (See Sec.
-2.8)

-  Well, this sounds pretty generative :)

-  On the other hand, analyzing PP in generative syntax as headed by a preposition also makes senses in a functionalist context, because the preposition may be regard as a part of the predicate.
-- **Headedness** is defined in a sense different from generative morphosyntax, BLT and, quite strangely, the conventional notion that assigns V as the head of VP, N the head of NP, and P the head of PP. In CGEL, a PP is *not* seen as headed (Sec.
-2.26), because both P and NP are obliged to appear.
-  NPs are VPs are regarded as not prototypically headed or non-headed.

-  It seems the term *head* is defined as "the only word in a phrase that is obligatory".
-If there are more than one obliged constituents, then there is no head.
-- **Form and function** have meanings unlike their meaning in a more theoretical context.
-Here, *form* means the internal structure of a constituent, while *function* means its external environment
-- **Complement** is defined in Sec.
-2.16.
-It's not used in the sense of X-bar theory.
-Nor is it used as a catch-all term of all sorts of things that looks like arguments.
-TODO: is there a term "complement clause"?
-- **Adjunct** is defined in Sec.
-2.15:
-  > ... which are more closely integrated with the rest of the clause ...

-  Again, the term is not used in the sense of X-bar theory (though strongly related to the original motivation of the X-bar scheme).
-- **Nominal** seems to be synonym of "being able to be an argument".
-TODO: not quite, see Sec.
-15.3
-- **Adverbial** means "being able to modify an action".
-- **Adverbs** are not recognized as a uniform class.
-CGEL introduces and classifies them according to their functions and distributions (see, for example, Sec.
-8.97 to 8.106).
-- **Phrases** do not include clauses.

 # Organization of grammar

 Modern generative morphosyntax is highly feature-based and fine-grained.
 In CGEL, however, like other